PostHog/posthog.com/contents/docs/tutorials/b2b.md

 To determine if your product is being used, let's start in 'Trends' (under 'Insights').

-##### How many people use my product?
+##### How many users do I have?

-By default, this will give you a chart of pageviews over time, which is a reasonable start to understand if your product is being used.
+By default, 'Trends' will give you a chart of pageviews over time, which is a reasonable start to understand if your product is being used.
 However, this chart might include a lot of data that doesn't tell you much about the usage of your product.

 This can be the case if you use PostHog to track multiple websites or applications, such as your landing page and your web app.
 Thus, as a first step, we can set a filter for the 'Current URL' property to focus only on our product pageviews.